 Why isn’t the government dong anything?
 Who said they are not doing?
 Just check on Google, the amount of fake doctors busted and arrested both in Ayurveda & allopathy.
-Check the number of rackets running in the name of Ayurveda, be it fake colleges selling fake BAMS degrees, just like fake MBBS or fake doctors.
+Check the number of rackets running in the name of Ayurveda, be it fake colleges selling fake BAMS degrees, just like fake MBBS.
 Fake medicine factories of Ayurveda and allopathy running in the country.

 Remember, be it any form of medicine system, it has to be based on rigorous testing, deep research, strong laws and proper laid down rules and regulations.
 You know what is the difference in most western countries and us, when it comes to practice of medicine?
 They believe in rigorous testing and evaluation before implementing anything.
 They don’t accept anything blindly.
 The rules in these countries are extremely stringent.
 That’s why the trust factor in most of their products increases worldwide.